The HPDrive Project

 Symptom Likely Cause Procedure

-Supported GPIB Board is not detected Board is set to the wrong I/O base address (ISA boards only) Either set the board to a supported I/O base or use the -port option
+Supported GPIB Board is installed but not detected Board is set to the wrong I/O base address (ISA boards only) Either set the board to a supported I/O base or use the -port option with HPDrive

-DLPortIO driver is not installed (ISA boards under NT/2000/XP/Vista only) Install the DLPortIO driver
+PortIO or DLPortIO driver is not installed (ISA boards under NT/2000/XP/Vista/Win7 only) Install the PortIO or DLPortIO driver

-HPDrive won't work with logging enabled Sometimes happens with slower systems (Pentium and below) when too much processing is needed to produce (and scroll) log output so that timing constraints of the hosts GPIB driver get violated.
-Mostly with lazy implemented drivers like ROM based boot loaders.
-If logging is needed, use the -lf switch to log into file instead to standard output
+HPDrive won't work properly with logging enabled Sometimes happens with slower systems (Pentium and below) when too much processing is needed to produce (and scroll) log output so that timing constraints of the hosts GPIB driver get violated.
+Mostly with rudimentary implemented drivers like ROM based boot loaders.
+If logging is needed, use the -lf switch to log into file instead to standard output or use kernel logging

 Also check the README in the HPDrive package for troubleshooting procedures.